tonygoacher/AiAvrRotaryEncoder/README.md

 # Intro

-Use this library to connect and use a rotary encoder with ESP32 or ESP8266.
+Use this library to connect and use a rotary encoder with Arduino

 But it is a bit more than just that. **Strongly recomended is to try a few included examples to see how it works.**